-Freshwater values supported by rivers are flow dependent.
-Any reductions in river flow caused by groundwater abstraction at times of low flow have the ability to adversely affect the freshwater values supported by the river.
-As for direct takes of surface water, the objective with respect to groundwater takes that have stream depletion effects is to maintain the freshwater values supported by flow in the river.
+Natural and human use values supported by rivers are flow dependent.
+Any reductions in river flow caused by groundwater abstraction at times of low flow have the ability to adversely affect the natural and human use values supported by the river.
+As for direct takes of surface water, the objective with respect to groundwater takes that have stream depletion effects is to maintain the natural and human use values supported by flow in the river.